kennethdsheridan/commandant-rs/README.md

    ```
    git clone https://github.com/kennetdsheridan/OneForAll.git
    ```
-2. Navigate to the directory and run the installation script with administrative rights.
+2. Follow the provided installation script.

 ## Roadmap and Contributions

-Continual enhancements are planned for OneForAll, with a focus on distributed ledger and AI infrastructure test framework developments.
-Contributions are welcome; see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Future enhancements focus on distributed ledger and AI infrastructure test frameworks.
+Contributions are encouraged, with guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Licensing

-OneForAll is licensed under the MIT License.
+OneForAll is available under the MIT License.
 See [LICENSE.md](LICENSE.md) for details.

 ## Acknowledgments

-I extend my heartfelt gratitude to all the contributors, enterprise users, partners, and cybersecurity experts for their invaluable support and insights.
-I also want to acknowledge the foundational open source projects that have been instrumental in making OneForAll possible:
+Special thanks to contributors, users, partners, and cybersecurity experts for their support.
+Acknowledging foundational open-source projects like Iperf3, Stress-ng, and Flexible I/O Tester for their significant roles in developing OneForAll.

-- **Iperf3 (Energy Sciences Network):** A key tool for network performance measurement and tuning.
-Iperf3 has been instrumental in developing the NIC Stress Testing component of OneForAll.

-- **Stress-ng (Colin Ian King, Principal Software Engineer at Intel):** Stress-ng, developed by Colin Ian King, has been pivotal in building robust stress testing capabilities into OneForAll, enabling comprehensive memory and processor evaluation.

-- **Flexible I/O Tester (Jens Axboe, Lead Developer and maintainer of Linux block IO subsystem):** Jens Axboe's Flexible I/O Tester has significantly contributed to our storage performance testing capabilities, ensuring that OneForAll can accurately assess the efficiency and speed of various data storage devices.

-These open source projects have not only guided my development of OneForAll but also signify the collaborative spirit of the tech community, which continues to drive innovation and advancement in the field of backend hardware engineering and Software Co-development.

 ## Contact Information

-For more information, inquiries, or feedback regarding OneForAll, feel free to reach out:
+For more information or feedback, please reach out:

 - **Email:** [kennethdashensheridan@gmail.com](mailto:kennethdashensheridan@gmail.com)